nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 > [!TIP]
 >
 > Inline assembly is a compiler-specific extension not included in the C language specification.
 You can check detailed usage in the [GCC documentation](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html).
-However, it's a feature that takes time to understand as constraint syntax differs depending on CPU architecture, and it has many complex functionalities.
+However, it takes time to understand because constraint syntax differs depending on CPU architecture, and it has many complex functionalities.
 >
-> For beginners, it's recommended to search for real-world examples.
+> For beginners, I recommend to search for real-world examples.
 For instance, [HinaOS](https://github.com/nuta/microkernel-book/blob/52d66bd58cd95424f009e2df8bc1184f6ffd9395/kernel/riscv32/asm.h) and [xv6-riscv](https://github.com/mit-pdos/xv6-riscv/blob/riscv/kernel/riscv.h) are good references.